jina-ai/finetuner/docs/index.md

 # Welcome to Finetuner!

-Finetuner allows one to finetune any deep Neural Network for better embedding on search tasks.
+Finetuner allows one to finetune any deep neural network for better embedding on search tasks.
 It accompanies [Jina](https://github.com/jina-ai/jina) to deliver the last mile of performance-tuning for neural search applications.

 Finetuner supports [Pytorch](https://pytorch.org/), [Keras](https://keras.io/) and [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) as the deep learning backend.